-Planning and development of medical buildings and medical plazas medical clinics (medical buildings and medical plazas).
+Planning and development of medical buildings and medical plazas

+In addition to private practice clinics, the company engages in the planning and development of facilities that house multiple medical clinics (medical buildings and medical plazas).
 The real estate business is mainly operated by subsidiary Nihon Leben, which was a subsidiary, but was absorbed in October 2017.